 - Extensive guidance on how to run the service locally and advice on engaging staff and students in dialogue

-Organisations are free to use different elements of the service, which is why as a member of teaching staff you may encounter it in different ways.
+Organisations are free to use different elements of the service, which is why as a member of staff you may encounter it in different ways.

-Why and how are teaching staff involved?
+Why and how are professional services and teaching staff involved?

 We all know that student surveys have a mixed press at the moment.
 One reason is that students see data being siphoned off to create a national benchmark, rather than being owned and analysed locally, with their involvement.
 Our service addresses that concern with our focus on engagement, and with a data co-ownership model that gives organisations the power to analyse and use their own data exactly as they choose.
-We strongly recommend that students and teaching staff are involved at every stage.
+We strongly recommend that students and staff are involved at every stage.

 - communicating about it to students and encouraging them to complete the survey;

-- helping to analyse the data, particularly about digital learning and curriculum issues (e.g. as a member of a working group or similar);
+- helping to analyse the data, particularly about digital systems, learning and curriculum issues (e.g. as a member of a working group or similar);

 - using the findings in your own work to support students more effectively.